Omars 26800 Portable Energy Storage Station – A USB-C & AC outlet power station

 The lack of 9V support limits fast charging USB PD phones.
 The iPhone 8 I tested supports 12V, so it could still fast charge.
 But not all Android USB PD phones will.
 Certain models may only receive a normal charge rate.

-The use of 14.5V over 15V means some Chromebooks won’t charge using the USB-C port.
-Chromebooks are among the more picky USB-C laptops.
-And they have had issues with 14.5V chargers.
-If you own one you can still use the AC outlet and the Chromebook’s own charger.
-Other USB-C laptops will opt to use 20V, by passing any 14.5V shenanigans.
+The use of 14.5V over 15V means some Chromebooks and Levono laptops won’t charge using the USB-C port.
+If you own one you can still use the AC outlet and the laptop’s own charger.
+If your USB-C laptop uses 20V to charge then it will bypass the 14.5V shenanigans.

 If you’re a stickler for meeting USB-C specifications this isn’t a good charger for you.
-At leas the USB-C port isn’t.
 I do wish it supported 9V and 15V.
 But if you don’t own a device that would miss those voltages it works well enough.

 The Omars 26800 Portable Energy Storage Station offers charge flexibility.
 More so than a regular power bank.
 USB Power Delivery and Quick Charge.
 And the AC outlet handles larger devices, even if they don’t use USB-C. But I wish it had more standard power profiles on the USB-C port.